nataliarusu/learning-diary/README.md

        [{age: 2}, {age: 5}]

+<b>Inserting multiple rows</b><br>
-Inserting multiple rows: We write an insert statement as normal, but with multiple rows of data after VALUES.
+We write an insert statement as normal, but with multiple rows of data after VALUES.
 Each one becomes a separate row in the database.

        exec(`INSERT INTO users (name) VALUES ('Amir'), ('Betty'), ('Cindy')`);

 WHERE clauses can call functions.
 For example, SQLite defines a length function that works on strings.

        exec(`SELECT name FROM cats WHERE length(name) > 4`);

+<b>Updating rows</b><br>
+If our UPDATE's WHERE clause matches multiple rows, then all of those rows will be updated.
+This makes UPDATE potentially dangerous.
+Our UPDATE with WHERE only affects the rows that matches condition!

+       exec(`UPDATE cats SET age = 4 WHERE name = 'Ms. Fluff'`)

 </details>